 2. Click "Register Myself" Button

-3. Enter your Zip Code at the bottom of the registration page as requested (this step is required to complete registration)
+3. Enter your Zip Code at the bottom of the registration page as requested and click "save response" (this step is required to complete registration)

 4. Proceed to Checkout